habedi/multi-vector-hnsw/README.md

 ---

-Multi-vector HNSW is a Java library that provides an implementation of the Hierarchical Navigable Small World (HNSW) algorithm with support for indexing and searching of multi-vector data.
+Multi-Vector HNSW is a Java library that provides an implementation of the [Hierarchical Navigable Small World (HNSW)](https://arxiv.org/abs/1603.09320) algorithm with support for indexing of multi-vector data.
-It allows you to index objects represented by multiple high-dimensional vectors and perform approximate nearest neighbor searches efficiently.
+It allows users to index objects represented by multiple high-dimensional vectors and perform fast approximate nearest neighbor searches using various distances like Euclidean, Cosine, and Dot Product.

+### Why Multi-Vector HNSW?

 In many real-world applications, objects can be represented by multiple vectors, such as images with multiple feature sets or documents with multiple embeddings for different parts of the text.
+A normal HNSW implementation typically supports indexing and searching for objects represented by a single vector.
+This library aims to help users overcome this limitation by providing a flexible and efficient way to handle multi-vector data.

 ### Features